 Mr Barleycorn picks a green baby growing in his garden, letting loose the incredible power of nature.
 When courgettes flower in the kitchen and carrots sprout out of their television, his wife tells Mr Barleycorn that the Greenling has to go.
 But the bounty and beauty of nature has a strange power – the power to bring a whole community together.

-The illustrations are a mix of full colour paintings which bleed to the edge of the page and double spreads, interspersed with vignettes which resemble religious polyptychs, like the one shown below.
-These smaller images flanking the main picture focus on emotions and details, drawing attention to hands and faces.
+The illustrations are a mix of full colour paintings, which bleed to the edge of the page and double spreads, interspersed with vignettes which resemble religious polyptychs, like the one shown below.
+These smaller images flanking the main picture focus on emotions and details, drawing attention to baby feet and faces.

 The story is pregnant with allusions to fertility myths.
 The name’ Barleycorn’ references the old ballad, John Barleycorn, which tells the story of the sowing, cultivating and harvesting cycle of barley throughout the year.
 The ground is ploughed, seeds are sown, and the plant grows until ready for harvest.
 It is then cut with scythes, and tied into sheaves, which are flayed to remove the grain.

-The cover image with the close-up of Greenling surrounded by an abundance of vegetation reminds us of the child Bacchus.
+The cover image with the close-up of Greenling surrounded by an abundance of vegetation is reminisicent of the child Bacchus.
 This is reinforced by a carving of Bacchus adorned with grapes which hangs above the Barleycorns’ bed.

 The horned helmet that Greenling wears is also reminiscent of images of The Green Man.

 Greenling is a fable with a powerful environmental message.
 It invites the reader to ask, is ‘want’ the same as ‘need’?
 Where does happiness lie?

 On the surface the message is an obvious one, but look again and there is more to this story than meets the eye.
 Through dialogue and discussion, young readers can reflect on subtleties which underlie this enigmatic story.